scalefunder/scalefunder_python/README.md

     #The amount of the transaction
     oNotify.amount = "25"

     #The transaction reference ID that uniquely identifies this transaction.
+This can be from your payment provider or custom system.
     oNotify.trans_ref = "ADEFDED"

     #The ping url is passed to your page on the initial post.
 That URL should be used here.